 Using this checklist, we would regularly track and report on our progress in putting these necessary conditions in place.
 In this way, we would collectively gauge program readiness to begin with transport of the first used fuel bundle from interim storage facilities to the deep geological repository.
+Some of these activities will require involvement of specific parties (e.g., government, first responders).
+As we plan for transportation together over the next 20 years, we will further define roles and responsibilities associated with this checklist.

-Readiness Checklist
+Readiness checklist

-- A site-specific transportation plan; - A broad-based awareness and education program for the general public and communities along the transportation route; - An ongoing engagement and dialogue with First Nation and Métis communities along the transportation route; - Questions received about transportation are acknowledged, addressed and shared broadly; - Awareness and training program for first responders along the transportation route; - A tested and certified transportation package; - Accident scenarios specific to transportation routes, including those that align with the lived experience of people in the area, have been covered by transportation package testing and safety has been demonstrated; - A transportation security plan that takes into account threats of sabotage and terrorism; - An emergency response plan that explicitly describes resources available along the route and roles and responsibilities in the event of an accident; - An environmental management or protection plan that takes into account the carbon footprint of the transportation program and environmental response and remediation in the event of an accident; - A confirmed plan to meet commercial vehicle and railroad safety and security requirements; - A program for hiring high-quality and well-trained workers and vehicle operators; - Procedures for safe and secure operations; - A plan for periodic reviews of all required plans, certifications and procedures; - A 'safety audit' program involving ongoing physical assessment of the roads, bridges, etc. of the route, to identify structural weakness; required repairs to the infrastructure of the selected route; and - A program of reporting with updates on best practice, technologies and evolving state of the art, and ongoing activities to adapt the program in the spirit of continuous improvement.
+- A site-specific transportation plan; - A broad-based awareness and education program for the general public and communities along the transportation route to meet the needs of different population segments (e.g., youth, elders); - An ongoing engagement and dialogue with First Nation and Métis communities along the transportation route; - Questions received about transportation are acknowledged, addressed and shared broadly; - Awareness and training program for first responders along the transportation route; - A tested and certified transportation package; - Accident scenarios specific to transportation routes, including those that align with the lived experience of people in the area, have been covered by transportation package testing, and safety has been demonstrated; - A transportation security plan that takes into account threats of sabotage and terrorism; - An emergency response plan that explicitly describes resources available along the route, and roles and responsibilities, in the event of an accident; - An environmental management or protection plan that takes into account the carbon footprint of the transportation program, and environmental response and remediation in the event of an accident; - A confirmed plan to meet commercial vehicle and railroad safety and security requirements; - A program for hiring high-quality and well-trained workers and vehicle operators; - Procedures for safe and secure operations; - A plan for regular reviews of all required plans, certifications and procedures; - □ A 'safety audit' program involving ongoing physical assessment of the roads, bridges, etc. of the route, to identify structural weakness; required repairs to the infrastructure of the selected route any required improvements or repairs would need to be done in collaboration with the infrastructure owners; and - A program of reporting with updates on best practice, technologies and evolving state of the art, and ongoing activities to adapt the program in the spirit of continuous improvement.